johnbrandborg/terraform-session-token/README.md

 # aws_session_token
-A small tool to generate a session token and updated the AWS credentials file for use by Terraform.
+A small AWS MFA authentication tool to create a session token for an assumed role and updated the AWS credentials file.